dementive/Victoria3Tools/README.md

 For both .asset file types select ```Victoria Asset``` as the default syntax.

 For both .shader and .fxh file types select ```PdxShader``` as the default syntax.

+## Contributing to Victoria3Tools

+All contributions are appreciated, whether they're bug fixes, feature additions, or improvements to documentation.
+Here's how you can contribute:

+#### Getting Started

+- Check Existing Issues: Before starting, please check our existing issues to see if someone has already reported the problem or suggested the feature you're interested in.
+If not, feel free to open a new issue.

+- Create a Fork: Fork the project on GitHub to start making your changes.

+- Open a Pull Request: Open a pull request against the main branch of the original repository.
+Include a detailed description of your changes and why they should be merged.

+#### Code Guidelines

+Victoria3Tools is written in python 3.8 and runs in the [Sublime Text 4 API environment](https://www.sublimetext.com/docs/api_environments.html), which means external dependencies cannot be used and some standard library modules are missing.

+I am currently using [ruff](https://github.com/astral-sh/ruff) for linting and formatting that I have setup to run on [pre-commit](https://pre-commit.com/) hooks as well as [pyright](https://github.com/microsoft/pyright) for type checking.

+To setup the pre-commit hooks you'll first need to (install pre-commit)[https://pre-commit.com/#install] then run `pre-commit install`.
+You can use `pre-commit run --all-files` to make sure ruff is being run.

+For more information on contributing see [[Contributing.md]]

+## License

+Victoria3Tools uses the MIT license.